browndeer/coprthr/doc/application_notes/programming_parallella_using_stdcl/app_note_programming_parallella_using_stdcl.md

 Additionally, a small calculation is added at the end of the program to add the partial sums to produce a final result.
-It is reasonable, though somewhat inellegant, to perofrm this final sum on the host.
-If we have a large enough data vector to warrant the use of a parallel RISC array, performing 16 addition operations on the host wold not be expected to cause any noticeable performance penalty.
-In fact, thi smay be the more efficient approach.
+It is reasonable, though somewhat inelegant, to perform this final sum on the host.
+If we have a large enough data vector to warrant the use of a parallel RISC array, performing 16 addition operations on the host would not be expected to cause any noticeable performance penalty.
+In fact, this may be the more efficient approach.

 ~~~~~~~
 /* reduction_host.c */